I have been sentenced and I don’t agree with it. What can I do about it?

 If you want to appeal your sentence and you are outside of the 30 day window, please contact us immediately.
 In some circumstances, you may apply to a justice for permission to appeal even if you are outside the timeline.

 You can, but you should not.

 Appeals are complicated and have many rules.
 There are specific deadlines and requirements to order things and provide them to the court.
 The consequences of missing a deadline or not understanding the rules can have very drastic consequences.
 It can result in your appeal being disallowed without you even being allowed to argue about whether you should get a different sentence.

 It is recommended you consult with one of our lawyers immediately if you are considering appealing a decision.

 WHO DO I APPEAL TO?

 Like the rest of conducting appeals, this is complicated.

 If your sentencing was heard in the Provincial Court, then it depends on if the proceedings was conducted “summarily” or “by indictment”.
-If summarily, then your appeal will be heard in the Court of Queen’s Bench.
+If summarily, then your appeal will be heard in the Court King’s Bench.
 If by indictment, then you appeal will be heard in the Court of Appeal.
 You will need to ask the Court Clerks or talk to your lawyer, if you had one, to find out this information.